-Combustion - Composite) was replaced with 95475 (Composite -Refinery Fuel Gas and Natural Gas Combustion).
-This updated profile is an AE6-ready profile based on the median of 3 SPECIATE4.5 profiles from which AE6 versions were made (to be added to SPECIATE5.0): boilers (95125a), process heaters (95126a) and internal combustion combined cycle/cogen plant exhaust (95127a).
+In addition to VOC profiles, the SPECIATE database also contains profiles for speciating PM2.5.
+PM2.5 was speciated into the AE6 species associated with CMAQ 5.0.1 and later versions.
+Most of the PM profiles come from the 911XX series (Reff et. al, 2009), which include updated AE6 speciation.
+Starting with the 2014v7.1 platform, profile 91112 (Natural Gas Combustion - Composite) was replaced with 95475 (Composite -Refinery Fuel Gas and Natural Gas Combustion).
+This updated profile is an AE6-ready profile based on the median of 3 SPECIATE4.5 profiles from which AE6 versions were made and the resulting profile added to SPECIATE5.0: boilers (95125a), process heaters (95126a) and internal combustion combined cycle/cogen plant exhaust (95127a).
 As with profile 91112, these profiles are based on tests using natural gas and refinery fuel gas (England et al., 2007).
 Profile 91112 which is also based on refinery gas and natural gas is thought to overestimate EC.